brownplt/chaff-gen-artifacts/README.md

 docker pull sidprasad/fv-eval:latest
 ```

-Ensure that images have the following sha256 digests, but running docker images --digests.
+Ensure that images have the following sha256 digests, by running `docker images --digests`.
 You should see the following in the table:

 ```
 REPOSITORY                 TAG       DIGEST